vincentchachere/Network-File-Shares-and-Permissions/README.md

 ## Lab Overview

-This lab builds on the previous one [here](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration/edit/main/README.md).
-This lab guides users through creating file shares with specific permissions, testing access as different roles, and managing folder access using a security group in Active Directory.
+Building on the previous [Active Directory Deployment and Configuration](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration) lab, this lab guides users through creating file shares with specific permissions, testing access as different roles, and managing folder access using a security group in Active Directory.
 Participants will configure, test, and troubleshoot file share permissions to understand access control in a domain environment.

 ## Environments and Technologies Used